Writing

 “But I’m scared of you, honey.
 You look just like her.
 When you stood at the top of the stairs yelling at me last night, all I saw were eyes and flames.
 I almost peed my pants.
 You’re scary!” he said, laughing slightly.

-“Maybe I should return to India,” I pondered.
+“Maybe I should return to India,” I thought.
 “Nothing here is real.”

 There was a chill in the warm morning.
 Despite the chirping birds and sunny skies, winter was moving in.